 More than twenty years since the McCandless story became public, this tension continues to simmer, especially focused on Bus #142, the "Magic Bus" where he lived and died in solitude.
-Journalists Jon Krakauer and Chip Brown each produced feature-length pieces early in 1993, for Outside and The New Yorker respectively, and beginning with these earliest accounts, the bus was represented as a memorial site, holding the memory of Chris's painful final days of starvation, and a container for the sacred, holding the relics of his simple, solitary life.30 Krakauer and Brown both detail the material traces of McCandless's time there: a toothbrush and a pair of toenail clippers, a pair of boots and scribblings on the walls.
-On his first visit, Krakauer recalls feeling like an intruder in a sacred space.31 His book culminates with an epilogue in which he visits again, this time with Chris's family.
+Journalists Jon Krakauer and Chip Brown each produced feature-length pieces early in 1993, for Outside and The New Yorker respectively, and beginning with these earliest accounts, the bus was represented as a memorial site, holding the memory of Chris's painful final days of starvation, and a container for the sacred, holding the relics of his simple, solitary life.
+The relics of his simple, solitary life.
+The relics of his simple, solitary life.
+The relics of McCandless's time there: a toothbrush and a pair of toenail clippers, a pair of boots and scribblings on the walls.
+On his first visit, Krakauer recalls feeling like an intruder in a sacred space.
+His book culminates with an epilogue in which he visits again, this time with Chris's family.
 His mother Billie holds the spoon she remembers from an old set of silverware.
 She presses an old pair of jeans to her face, declaring, "They still smell like Chris."
 His father Walt installs a brass plaque and they arrange a bouquet of wildflowers and spruce boughs.
 Billie leaves a suitcase, filled with emergency supplies and a note urging "call your parents as soon as possible."
-Krakauer notes, "The suitcase also holds a Bible that belonged to Chris when he was a child, even though, she allows, 'I haven't prayed since we lost him."32
+Krakauer notes, "The suitcase also holds a Bible that belonged to Chris when he was a child, even though, she allows, 'I haven't prayed since we lost him."